ספריות צד שלישי

 For Java and C++, a JSON file describing the vendor library is installed on your system to

 ~/wpilib/YYYY/vendordeps (where YYYY is the year and ~ is

 C:\Users\Public on Windows).
 This can either be done by an offline installer or the file can be fetched from an online location using the menu item in Visual Studio Code.
 This file is then used from VS Code to add to the library to each individual project.
 Vendor library information is managed on a per-project basis to make sure that a project is always pointing to a consistent version of a given vendor library.
 The libraries themselves are placed in the Maven cache at

 C:\Users\Public\wpilib\YYYY\maven.
-Vendors can place a local copy here with an offline installer (recommended) or require users to be online for an initial build to fetch the library from a remote Maven location.
+Vendors can place a local copy here with an offline installer (recommended) or require users to be connected to the internet for an initial build to fetch the library from a remote Maven location.

-The JSON file allows specification of complex libraries with multiple components (C++, Java, JNI, etc.) and also helps handle some complexities related to simulation.
-Vendors choosing to provide a remote URL in the JSON also enable users to check for updates from within VS Code.
+This JSON file allows specification of complex libraries with multiple components (Java, C++, JNI, etc.) and also helps handle some complexities related to simulation.
+Vendors that choose to provide a remote URL in the JSON also enable users to check for updates from within VS Code.

 To add a vendor library that has been installed by an offline installer, press Ctrl+Shift+P and type WPILib or click on the WPILib icon in the top right to open the WPILib Command Palette and begin typing Manage Vendor Libraries, then select it from the menu.
 Select the option to Install new libraries (offline).

-Remember: Dependencies are now version managed and done on a per-project bases.
-Even if you have installed an updated library using an offline installer, you will need to Manage Vendor Libraries and select Check for updates (offline) for each project you wish to update.
+Since dependencies are version managed on a per-project basis, even when installed offline, you will need to Manage Vendor Libraries and select Check for updates (offline) for each project you wish to update.